 Prospective postdoctoral fellows interested in applying for external funding and are considering our Institute/Lab as a potential host organisation are encouraged to get in touch with Dr. Philiastides directly.
 We would be happy to consider project proposals for a number of fellowship opportunities, including but not limited to: Marie Curie Individual Fellowships (Fall deadline), British Academy Postodoctoral Fellowships (Fall deadline), Leverhulme Trust Early Career Fellowships (Spring deadline), Newton International Fellowships (Spring deadline; only for candidates coming from overseas).
 It is imperative that you get in touch with us well in advance of the advertised deadlines to discuss potential opportunities in our lab and agree on a research project.
-Along with your inquiry, please attach a detailed description of your research interests along with a copy of your CV, highlighting your current achievements and expertise.
+Along with your inquiry, please attach a detailed description of your research interests and a copy of your CV, highlighting your current achievements and expertise.

 We are always on the lookout for highly-motivated students (undergraduate and postgraduate) and post-doctoral associates to join our research team.
 For more information on current projects and on how to get involved email Dr. Philiastides with a detailed CV and a short description of your interests and expertise (note that we are also interested to hear from individuals with a background in the formal and/or applied sciences - e.g., computer science, mathematics, engineering - as we continue to develop more sophisticated tools for algorithmic decoding and classification of neural data).